-GOOD TO KNOW: Though I have crafted this itinerary so that you visit attractions that are close to each other, on some occasions you will have to use the subway to get to your next stop.
-Be prepared – buy a carnet of tickets in advance!
+VISIT ATTRACTIONS CLOSE TO ONE ANOTHER – I have crafted this itinerary so that you visit attractions that are close to each other and minimize the use of public transport, on some occasions you will have to use the subway to get to your next stop.
+Be prepared – buy a carnet of tickets in advance and wear comfortable shoes!

 A Day By Day Itinerary To Visit Paris In 3 Days